 Pros and Cons of Key Person Insurance

-Like any financial product, Key Person Insurance offers both advantages and trade-offs that are important to consider:
+Like any financial product, Key Person Insurance involves trade-offs.

 Pros: